surojitsaha972/HTML_CSS_JS/README.md

-#  HTML,CSS and javascript,these are my practice languages.
+#  HTML,CSS and javascript, those are my practice languages.